 In 2023, the Company adopted the Incentive Compensation Recovery Policy (the "Clawback Policy") in response to the new SEC and NYSE rules.
 The Clawback Policy was effective as of September 14, 2023 and applies to all current and former NEOs and certain other executives who receive incentive-based compensation on or after the effective date.
-Under this policy, the Company will recover the incentive compensation awarded or paid that exceeds the amount of incentive compensation that would have been received had it been determined based on the restated amount in the event of an accounting restatement of the Company's financial statements due to the Company's material noncompliance with any financial reporting requirement under the securities laws, including any accounting restatement required to correct an error in previously issued financial statements, or that would result in a material misstatement if the error were corrected in the current period.
+Under this policy, the Company will recover the incentive compensation awarded or paid that exceeds the amount of incentive compensation that would have been received had it been determined based on the restated amount in the event of an accounting restatement of the Company's financial statements due to the Company's material noncompliance with any financial reporting requirement under the securities laws, including any accounting restatement required to correct an error in previously issued financial statements that is material to the previously issued financial statements, or that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period.
 The recovery of such compensation applies regardless of whether an executive officer engaged in misconduct or otherwise caused or contributed to the requirement for a restatement.